analysiscenter/nbtools/README.md

 ## Acknowledgements
 The **nbstat** module builds on [**gpustat**](https://github.com/wookayin/gpustat) package.
 Using the **gpustat** for years gave me an idea about possible improvements, which are implemented in this library.
 While the implementation is different, reading through the code of **gpustat** was essential for development.

-Animated GIFs are created by using [Terminalizer](https://github.com/faressoft/terminalizer): aside from usual problems with installation, the tool itself is great.
+Animated GIFs are created by using [Terminalizer](https://github.com/faressoft/terminalizer): aside from the usual problems with installation, the tool itself is amazing.